truenas/middleware/docs/userguide/index.rst

 You can receive a summary of the available switches by typing the following command.
 As you can see from the number of options, IOzone is comprehensive and it may take some time to learn how to use the tests effectively.

-Recent versions of FreeNAS® enable compression by default on newly created ZFS volumes.
-To properly test performance, use data that is not compressible by including following additional parameters: *-+w 0 -+y 0 -+C 0*.
+Starting with version 9.2.1, FreeNAS® enables compression on newly created ZFS pools by default.
+Since IOzone creates test data that is compressible, this can skew test results.
+To configure IOzone to generate incompressible test data, include the options *-+w 1 -+y 1 -+C 1*.

+Alternatively, consider temporarily disabling compression on the ZFS pool or dataset when running IOzone benchmarks.

 **NOTE:** if you prefer to visualize the collected data, scripts are available to render IOzone's output in `Gnuplot <http://www.gnuplot.info/>`_